adam2am/language-tools-with-civet/1-clear-roadmap.md

 ## Phase 3: Language Server Diagnostics and Preprocessor Support

 ### 3.1 Fix Language Server Diagnostics for Civet
-- [ ] Update the Civet plugin to suppress JavaScript diagnostics for Civet code
+- [x] Update the Civet plugin to suppress JavaScript diagnostics for Civet code
-- [ ] Modify the TypeScript plugin to ignore Civet script blocks
+- [x] Modify the TypeScript plugin to ignore Civet script blocks
-- [ ] Implement a mechanism to prevent JS/TS validation on Civet code
+- [x] Implement a mechanism to prevent JS/TS validation on Civet code
+- [ ] Re-enable TypeScript type checking for module imports in Civet code
+  - [ ] Modify `TypeScriptPlugin.getDiagnostics()` to selectively process Civet files instead of skipping them entirely
+  - [ ] Create a `filterCivetDiagnostics()` function in `DiagnosticsProvider.ts` that keeps only module import diagnostics
+  - [ ] Add a flag to indicate when a document contains Civet code to the diagnostics provider
+  - [ ] Test with sample Civet code that includes valid and invalid imports

 ### 3.2 Add Extension Dependency or Integration
 - [x] Decide not to depend on the VSCode Civet extension directly
 - [ ] Document how users should install and configure the Civet extension alongside the Svelte extension
+  - [ ] Add section to README explaining the Civet extension requirement
+  - [ ] Include installation instructions and configuration tips
+  - [ ] Explain how the extensions work together

 ### 3.3 Verify Preprocessor Support
 - [ ] Confirm the language server's configLoader already loads preprocessors from svelte.config.js
+  - [ ] Review `configLoader.ts` to verify it handles custom preprocessors
+  - [ ] Check how preprocessor configuration is passed to the language server
+  - [ ] Verify the preprocessor chain includes support for non-standard languages
 - [ ] Test with a project using `svelte-preprocessor-with-civet` to verify it works
+  - [ ] Create a test project with the preprocessor configured
+  - [ ] Verify compilation works correctly
+  - [ ] Ensure IDE features work with preprocessed code
 - [ ] Document any specific configuration needed for the preprocessor
+  - [ ] Add configuration examples to documentation
+  - [ ] Include troubleshooting tips

 ### 3.4 Update Document Manager to Handle Civet
 - [ ] Ensure Document class can handle Civet script content
+  - [ ] Review `Document.ts` to verify it correctly identifies Civet script tags
+  - [ ] Check how language attributes are processed
+  - [ ] Ensure Civet is recognized as a valid script language
 - [ ] Verify script tag detection recognizes Civet
+  - [ ] Test with various script tag formats
+  - [ ] Ensure both `<script lang="civet">` and `<script type="text/civet">` are recognized
 - [ ] Handle Civet script content appropriately
+  - [ ] Ensure content is correctly extracted and processed
+  - [ ] Verify position mapping works correctly for Civet content

 ### 3.5 Update svelte2tsx to Handle Civet
 - [ ] Add support for converting Civet script content to TSX
+  - [ ] Modify `svelte2tsx` to recognize Civet script tags
+  - [ ] Integrate with Civet compiler to transform Civet to TypeScript
+  - [ ] Ensure source maps are correctly generated
 - [ ] Detect Civet script tags
+  - [ ] Update script tag detection logic to recognize Civet
+  - [ ] Handle both module and instance scripts
 - [ ] Use the appropriate method to convert Civet to JavaScript/TypeScript
+  - [ ] Integrate with Civet compiler from the original repository
+  - [ ] Ensure correct TypeScript output is generated
+  - [ ] Maintain source mapping information for error reporting

 ## Phase 4: Testing and Documentation